 The GFLI offers both methods as they are commonly used in the feed LCA industry, but makes no distinction which should be used.
 More information about the two methods:

-– EF2.0 (.xml files) is the PEF-compliant and recommended methodological approach for quantifying environmental performance by the European Commission.
-EF2.0 includes 19 impact categories: climate change, ozone depletion, ionizing radiation, photochemical ozone formation, respiratory inorganics, non-cancer human health effects, cancer human health effects, acidification, freshwater-, marine-, and terrestrial eutrophication, freshwater ecotoxicity, land use, water scarcity, resource use energy carriers, resource use (minerals and metals), fossil and biogenic climate change, and land use and transformation climate change.
+– EF3.0 is the PEF-compliant and recommended methodological approach for quantifying environmental performance by the European Commission.
+EF3.0 includes 19 impact categories: climate change, ozone depletion, ionizing radiation, photochemical ozone formation, respiratory inorganics, non-cancer human health effects, cancer human health effects, acidification, freshwater-, marine-, and terrestrial eutrophication, freshwater ecotoxicity, land use, water scarcity, resource use energy carriers, resource use (minerals and metals), fossil and biogenic climate change, and land use and transformation climate change.

 Feed ingredients that have not been sourced on a national level yet, often have a global average (GLO) or European average (RER) in the database.
-When the feed ingredient you are looking for is missing completely, please use the averages per feed ingredient category (e.g. Total minerals, additives, vitamins, at plant/RER Economic S).
 The GFLI database is dependent on data-in providers for the increase of datasets in the GFLI database.
 If you are interested in bringing data in the GFLI database please contact [email protected]

 the LCA datasets collected and implemented in the GFLI database are data that refer to the operational primary production, processing and transport processes of producing feed ingredients.
-Details for each product can also be found in ‘process description’ sheet in the LCIA (Excel) database file found here.
 Excluded are the emissions of activities related to the transport from the processing plant to the feed manufacturer (inbound transport), the activities related to processing in the feed manufacturer and the outbound transport (activities related to the transport from the feed manufacturer to a farmer).

-Yes, our database manager can do this,.
-The data needs an internal review, remodelling and an external review according to the GFLI methodology.
-More information is available in the GFLI procedures document
+This is possible, but might require additional modelling and is subject to the procedures of a ‘data-in project’.
+This means the data requires an internal review, (re)modelling, and an external review according to the GFLI methodology.
+More information is available in the GFLI procedures document.

 The aggregated database does not allow insight on the emissions related to the specific processes.
 The unit process level is disaggregated and allows for every step in the process to be visible if the data-in providers have agreed upon sharing this data.
-The unit process data will be available in the first quarter of 2022.
+The unit process data is available for licensing.
 However, with this insight processes cannot be adapted in the database itself; as that would constitute for a new dataset if the processes vary (and therefore create a different impact assessment).

 The GFLI encourages data-in projects to increase the data generation for the database and increase the usefulness of the database for users.
 Firstly, knowing which datasets you’d like to contribute should be figured out.
 The GFLI has sectoral and regional data-in projects.
 Details of the procedures for a data-in project can be found in the GFLI procedures document.
 Data-in projects regarding company specific ‘branded’ data is currently under review through a pilot phase that’ll run from 2022 until the first quarter of 2023.
 For more contact of either data-in projects, contact the GFLI Secretariat through: [email protected]